NCAR/ncar-spack/README.md

 source $NCAR_ROOT_SPACK/share/spack/setup-env.sh
 ```

+*Note: running clean_bash will take care of both of these steps for you, in addition to providing you with an otherwise pristine bash shell environment.
+The [t]c-shell does not have the required functionality to source the Spack setup script, but it will still clean the environment and add a modern Python.*

 Since Spack will output YAML lines with two-space indentation, the following Vim settings are recommended:
 ```
 $ cat ~/.vim/after/ftplugin/yaml.vim